Healthy Homes Assessment Totara Park

 Home Assessments Totara Park for Rental Properties

-• Is the ceiling insulation in need of topping up? require replenishment or replacement?
+• Is the ceiling insulation in require of topping up? need to be topped up or replaced?

 • Do you think the heating system has sufficient capacity?

-• Does the house has enough ventilation, including extractor fans?
+• Does the house have adequate ventilation?
+This includes extractor fans?

 home assessments for rental properties